fidelity/kconnect/docs/book/src/commands/alias_add.md

 ### Examples

 ```
-  # Add an alias to a history entry
+  # Add an alias to a connection history entry
   kconnect alias add --id 01EMEM5DB60TMX7D8SS2JCX3MT --alias dev-bu-1

   # Connect to a cluster using the alias